 - Contact with exposed metal

 In order to ensure these tests are completed as thoroughly as possible, the technician from Hexo Services will use only the very best PAT Testing equipment.
-There might be some appliances which do not require mains power and therefore the lack of mains connectivity will mean the tests conducted are a little more limited than those listed above.
+There might be some appliances that don’t require mains power and therefore the lack of connectivity will mean the tests conducted are a little more limited than those listed above.

-Regardless of the situation, it is usually the case that there is a basic pass or fail result given after user checks.
-However, when you use a more professional PAT Testing service, such as the one provided by Hexo Services, a great deal of additional information and data will be provided so the issue itself can be isolated and rectified, if possible.
+Regardless of the situation, it’s usually the case that there is a basic pass or fail result given after user checks.
+However, when you use a more professional PAT Testing service, such as the one provided by Hexo Services, a great deal of additional information and data will be provided, so the issue itself can be isolated and rectified.

 There are three classes of PAT Testing for electrical equipment: